Sure, you can have one without the other. But leveraging both organic and paid social strategies can set you up for maximum reach — and success.

 More insight from our social media experts

-At our agency, we’ve got years of experience in the more traditional digital marketing channels.
-But we’re also working to stay ahead of the curve when it comes to the newer avenues as well — and that includes social media.
+At our agency, we have years of experience in the more traditional digital marketing channels.
+But we’re also working to stay ahead of the curve when it comes to the newer avenues—and that includes social media.

 She adds that these are the types of audiences that supplement word-of-mouth advertising.
 Having a solid content strategy and high engagement scores are not only important to your core audience, but also to prospects who may see an ad and visit your profile.